Organisational improvement projects, which involve the design of a new structure or model, invariably create “change”.

-Change agents who are seasoned leaders recognise that although unavoidable, organisational change can help establish a culture of continuous learning and growth by creating opportunities for people to capitalise on their strengths, and develop outside of their immediate working domains.
-In some cases, analysis of the core problems, suggests a new organisational structure, creating opportunities for promising executives.
-In others, such as in the merger of two companies, the need to find a "third way" to do things provides more opportunities for high potential employees.
+Change agents recognise that organisational change can help establish a culture of continuous learning and growth by creating opportunities for people to capitalise on their strengths, and develop outside of their immediate working domains.
+In some cases, analysis of the core problems suggests a new organisational structure, creating opportunities for promising executives.
+In others, such as in the merger of two companies, the need to find a “third way” to do things provides more opportunities for high potential employees.

 Organisations that focus on cultivating a pipeline of high-performers have a track record of consistently moving them into challenging roles.
 Such companies know how to use the opportunities created by organisational change to develop people regularly and systematically through stretch assignments.

 The study of leaders who excel at developing talent suggests they see change in their organisation as an opportunity for a renewed focus on understanding each team member´s motivators, career aspirations, strengths and limitations and to recognise individual performance more consistently.

 Displaying interest, insight and respect for other people and being perceptive of their attitudes and motivations is a strong leadership capability that creates a culture of mutual respect and understanding, and can be used to guide performance.